Your Mini Basket

 How Does Amazon Music HD Compare to Rival Services?

 As the technology sector is obsessed with bettering our TV picture, especially since 4k has now superseded HD, why have we continued to overlook sound quality?

-While many will glaze over the technical terms, hi-res audio naturally carries a much higher bit-rate and subsequently packs much more detail.
+Hi-res audio naturally carries a much higher bit-rate and subsequently packs much more detail.

 To put the effect of audio file compression into perspective, imagine taking your favourite book and re-writing it with only the bare essentials of the main plot.

-The result is a story which you still recognise, but with all the little details that the author included to keep us engrossed now deleted.
+The result is a story which you still recognise, but with all the little details that the author included to keep us engrossed, now deleted.

 Resulting sound quality often lacks real clarity, and stereo imaging can often be compromised to sound narrower.
 Spotify streams in MP3 at 320 kbps (kilobits-per-second), and Apple Music's AAC format only gives 256 Kbps.

-By stark contrast, Amazon HD quotes 16-bit/850 Kbps for CD-quality sound and 24-bit/3730 Kbps for Ultra HD, trouncing the sound quality offered by the service's main competitors.
+By contrast, Amazon HD quotes 16-bit/850 Kbps for CD-quality sound and 24-bit/3730 Kbps for Ultra HD, trouncing the sound quality offered by the service's main competitors.